 It's a good idea to get your free, personalised State Pension forecast.
-You can get it up to 30 days before you turn your State Pension age by calling the Future Pension Centre or going online (0800 731 0175, gov.uk/check-state-pension).
+You can get it by calling the Future Pension Centre or going online (0800 731 0175, gov.uk/check-state-pension).

 The forecast will tell you:

 - when you'll reach State Pension age - how much you're likely to get based on your NI record - how many qualifying years you have - what will be taken off your new State Pension rate if you were contracted out (see chapter 5).